bloominstituteoftechnology/back-end-project-week/notes.md

 More broadly, I'm kind of annoyed that I'm not better at debugging yet -- PM had a lot of good suggestions for getting to the bottom of my weird file-hierarchy problem from yesterday, but I wish I'd known about/thought to try those before throwing my arms up and asking for his help.
 I _guess_ this comes with time?

 That aside, I'm pleased to have a CRUD app up and running.
 Sort of not looking forward to having to dive in and refactor old code.
 Really tempted to just build the damn thing from the beginning.
 Will ask PM his thoughts.

+--

+Talked to PM -- he wants me to make sure my Heroku stuff is working before redoing the front end from the ground up.
+Didn't ask him about timelines, but generally speaking, I think my Auth sprint (sucessfully wiring up my backend to my front end) plus successful Heroku deployment should _functionally_ count for like, 90% of the work of the back end sprint.

+Feeling pretty good, about to do the Heroku tutorial.